Groups List: D

 Drug Free Ambassadors.
 Front group for the Scientology cult.
 Stay clear.

 Drunken Revival Movement.
 Part of the False Revival Movement.
 Key practitioners are Rodney Howard-Browne (who calls himself the "Holy Ghost Bartender"), Todd Bentley and John Crowder; also John Scotland.
 In New Zealand the Drunken Revival Movement is supported by Jack and Gaye Stradwick and Godfuel Media Ministries.
-In October 2009 Lee Grady, editor of Charisma magazine, wrote (emphasis in the original):
+In October 2009 Lee Grady, editor of Charisma magazine, wrote (emphasis in the original, which has since been removed):

 With all of this emphasis on Holy Ghost intoxication, did anybody notice that the Bible clearly commands us to be spiritually sober?